realm/realm-java/README.md

     libtightdb-jni.so
     libtightdb-jni-dbg.so

-Note: '.so' is replaced by '.dylib' on OS X.
+Note: '.so' is replaced by '.jnilib' on OS X.

 It will also install the following two Java libraries: